-The following chart shows the Stabilization Fund balance from fiscal 1986 through fiscal 2015 (actual) and fiscal 2016 and fiscal 2017 (projected).
+The following chart shows the Stabilization Fund balance from fiscal 1986 through fiscal 2015 (actual) and fiscal 2016 (projected).

-SOURCE: Fiscal 1986-fiscal 2015, Office of the Comptroller; fiscal 2016-2017 (projected), Executive Office for Administration and Finance.
+SOURCE: Fiscal 1986-fiscal 2015, Office of the Comptroller; fiscal 2016 (projected), Executive Office for Administration and Finance.

 The following table shows the sources and uses of the Stabilization Fund during fiscal 2011 through fiscal 2015: